 Professional Development and Coaching have focused on Conscious Classroom Management strategies.
 Conscious Classroom Teaching provides teachers with professional development and coaching on Tier I and II behavioral strategies.
 MTSS TOSAs are also available to coach on classroom management strategies and student behavior plans.

 This table displays the number of school days dedicated to staff development and continuous improvement.

-Subject 2019-20 2020-21 2021-22 Number of school days dedicated to Staff Development and Continuous Improvement 12 10 12
+Subject 2020-21 2021-22 2022-23 N lumber of school days dedicated to Staff Development and Continuous Improvement 10 12